Western Port: Fauna

 Western Port consists of rocky platforms, sandy beaches and marine habitats.
 It is home to a diverse range of invertebrates including colonial ascidians, sponges and corals.
 Mudflats and mangrove swamps around the northern end of the bay support a large number of invertebrates that are an important food source for waders and visiting migratory birds.
 French Island is home to migratory waders, Australian pelicans, short-tailed shearwater rookeries, and many other significant fauna species.
 The bay has been identified as a 623 km2 Important Bird Area (IBA) by BirdLife International because it regularly supports small numbers of critically endangered orange-bellied parrots, over 1% of the world populations of Far Eastern curlews, red-necked stints and pied oystercatchers, and declining numbers of vulnerable fairy terns.

 Phillip Island Penguin Reserve has the largest colony of little penguins in Victoria as well as a major colony of short-tailed shearwaters, with breeding hooded plovers and peregrine falcons.
 Seal Rock off Phillip Island is home to the largest colony of Australian fur seals and a breeding site of kelp gulls and sooty oystercatchers.
 San Remo's marine community is a rich assemblage of marine biota listed under the State Flora and Fauna Guarantee Act, 1988.
 The bay is listed under the Ramsar Convention for its internationally important wetlands.

 The Moonlit Sanctuary Wildlife Conservation Park situated near the north western corner of the bay in Pearcedale offers a close up look at some of the indigenous mammals and birds of the region.

-In recent years, numbers of whale sightings (mostly southern right and humpback) have increased, and local institutes conduct researches of their presences in the bay along within vicinity to the bay and Port Phillip Bay, asking public to report sightings.
+In recent years, the number of whale sightings (mostly southern right and humpback) has increased; local institutes conduct research of their presence in the bay and the neighbouring Port Phillip Bay and ask the public to report sightings.

+Environment monitoring

+Western Port's marine water is monitored by the Environment Protection Authority of Victoria and was considered Good over the 2021-2022 period.